emmajanedrews/base-template/_posts/2012-11-15-determine-if-the-neighborhood-value-is-there.md

 youtube_alternate_image:
 youtube_code: hmWEzZLu7_8
 ---

-{% include youtube.html %}
-"Neighborhood value" is the atmosphere of a particular area - the look and feel of the homes and yards and so forth.
+{% include youtube.html %}"Neighborhood value" is the atmosphere of a particular area - the look and feel of the homes and yards and so forth.
 But, more importantly, it's the "vibe" you receive from the neighbors.

 Let's be honest: You can buy the finest home on the planet, but obnoxious neighbors can spoil the whole living experience for you.